backstage/backstage/plugins/catalog-backend/api-report.md

   preProcessEntity(entity: Entity, location: LocationSpec): Promise<Entity>;
 }

+// Warning: (ae-missing-release-tag) "AnyCatalogBundle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export type AnyCatalogBundle = CatalogBundleV1;

 // Warning: (ae-missing-release-tag) "AwsOrganizationCloudAccountProcessor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public